 There are numerous free tote bag patterns online, but for this project I wanted a simple and easy reversible tote that had wide straps—which are always more comfortable for me on my shoulders when I am carrying a heavy load.
 So I chose the reversible bag pattern from VeryPurplePerson.

 I revised the pattern to create a bigger bag with longer straps, keeping the 5/8” seam allowance.
-You can print out my pattern pieces from the pdf file, “Reversible Tote Bag Pattern”, attached to this blog cover on my Sewing Blog page.
+You can print out my pattern pieces from the pdf file, “Reversible Tote Bag Pattern”.
 Cut them out, tape them together, and you have the complete one-piece pattern.
 My version includes pattern pieces for a bag tie, which I like to use to gather the straps at the top.
 These pieces are also cut out and taped together.

 This finished tote measures approximately 18“ (45.72cm) at its widest bottom section, and 13.75” (39.93cm) from the bottom to the bag top, a nice, large but comfortable size for “toting” multi-sized items.
 The finished straps are 3” (7.62cm) wide and 13.25” (33.66cm) from the bag top to the shoulder seams.

 No specific fabric amount is given for this reversible bag, but I went with one yard each of my Save the Vaquita print in the original palette of greens, rose, and bronze, and the version with aqua and teal hues.
 This gave me plenty of fabric to match the repeating design as needed, and enough for two large pockets and one tie.